leefuller23/www/content/status.md

 [https://uptime.statuscake.com/?TestID=HgUuA2XQ7Z](https://uptime.statuscake.com/?TestID=HgUuA2XQ7Z)

+## Heartbeat

-We ping to Healthchecks.io when certain jobs complete successfully.
+We send a heartbeat to HealthChecks.io periodically and certain jobs complete successfully.

-If no ping is received the job shows here as late/down.
+If no heartbeat is received the job shows here as late/down.

 qtnet-srv1 (heartbeat)